INTRODUCTION

 BIBLICAL REPUBLICANISM

-PARAKLETOS.dk is a philosophical exegesis of the biblical holy spirit within the structure of Kant's critique.
+PARAKLETOS.dk is a philosophical exegesis of the biblical holy spirit within the structure of Kant's philosophy.

-Within the structure of Kant's critique, the biblical holy spirit is the constituent power given by God.
+Within the structure of Kant's philosophy, the biblical holy spirit is the constituent power given by God.

 Immanuel Kant writes: